The Mayor of Southwark

 Profile of the Mayor

-Cllr Chopra has expressed a wish to support the following two local charity groups for this municipal year:
+Cllr Situ has expressed a wish to support the following charity groups for this municipal year:

 In his acceptance speech, the Mayor stated his desire to concentrate on community engagement.
 He's looking forward to the challenges that lay ahead and will work hard to raise awareness and support for the charities appeal this year.

-The Mayor announced Mrs Varsha Chpora, as his Mayoress for the year.
-Councillor Michael Situ was appointed as the Deputy Mayor and his Mayoress will be Mrs Itunu Ajeigbe.
+The Mayor announced Mrs Itunu Ajeigbe, as his Mayoress for the year.
+Councillor Naima Ali was appointed as the Deputy Mayor.